 What’s happening and what’s not happening, if you’re talking about major attacks, is a testament to Israel’s policies as well.

-A lot has changed since what Israelis called the “Passover massacre,” when a man walked into a seaside hotel in 2002 and blew himself up, killing 30 civilians.
+A lot has changed since what Israelis called the “Passover massacre,” when a man walked into a seaside hotel in spring 2002 and blew himself up, killing 30 civilians.

 For one, a wall – or a fence, depending on where you are along the border – has been erected between the West Bank and Israel, making it harder for anyone intent on attacking to cross over with explosives or weapons.